KBNLresearch/iromlab/readme.md

 ### Disable all devices that are not optical drives

 From the IsoBuster GUI, go to the *Options* menu and then select *Communication*.
 From there select the *Finding Devices* tab, and uncheck the "Find and list other devices (HD, Flash, USB etc)" checkbox.
 Also make sure that the "Store this setting and use it always" checkbox at the bottom of the tab is checked.
-See screensshot below:
+See screenshot below:

 ![](./findingDevices.png)